NoxArt/SublimeText2-FTPSync/README.md

 *On 25th May 18:40UTC were published important bugfixes, restart SublimeText2 for PackageManager to update it automatically.*

+Just added:
+* It is now possible to disable automatic syncing and let you be in control
+* Added command pallet and context menu commands for uploading and downloading

 Supports:
 * Multiple named upload targets
 * Ignored file regex patterns